Trying-1/bulk-video-cropper/docs/DESIGN_STYLE.md

 # Design Style Documentation

+> **Update (2025):** Neumorphic/soft UI is now the primary style, with glassmorphism and blob design as accents.
+The Poppins font is used throughout, with a centralized color system.
+The footer and its links are feature-flagged and may be hidden.
+The cookie consent banner is minimal and modern.

 ## Overview
 This application utilizes a modern design style that combines several contemporary UI trends to create a clean, approachable, and professional interface.